 638. EDUCATION FOR MISSION AND EVANGELISM

-A study of basic principles of education for mission and evangelism in the local church, the Christian mission in our revolutionary world, and planning the missionary and evangelistic education in the local church.
-(Alternate years.)
+A study of basic principles of education for mission and evangelism in the local church, the Christian mission in our revolutionary world, and planning the missionary and evangelistic education in the local church. (offered alternate years).